Astghashen: Historical heritage sites

 Historical heritage sites in and around the village include burial sites from the 2nd–1st millennia BCE, a 14th-century tomb about 4 km southwest of the village, St. George's Church (Սուրբ Գևորգ եկեղեցի) built in 1898, with two 16th/17th-century khachkars, and a spring monument from 1930.

+In June 2026 it was reported that the World War II memorial and the memorial to the first Karabkah war had been demolished by Azerbaijan.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a secondary school, a house of culture, two shops, and a medical centre.
 The Astghashen Art School is also located in the village.

 Demographics

 The village had 520 inhabitants in 2005, and 507 inhabitants in 2015.

-As of November 2025, 30 Azerbaijani families, totaling 122 individuals, have been resettled in the village by Azerbaijan.
+As of December 2025, the 34 Azerbaijani families, totaling 133 individuals, have been resettled in the village by Azerbaijan.